Reporter's notebook: The Trump victory we didn't see coming

 And in the campaign's war room, as political and data staff prepared to pour over the incoming results from polling locations across the country, the mood was dour.

 "It was not depressing by any means, but it was really quiet.
 There was not a lot of enthusiasm.
-Everyone was there just their nose to the grindstone, just working," a Trump campaign staffer who spent the day in the room said.
+Everyone was there just their nose to the grindstone, just working," said a Trump campaign staffer who spent the day in the room.

 But at 9:30 p.m., several states began to break Trump's way and other key battlegrounds were quickly revealed to be too close to call, the race tightening.